Current Deakin Students

 - Academic Integrity AAI018 Academic Integrity (0-credit-point compulsory unit)

-Complete three 1 credit point units from the following list:
+Complete three 1 credit point units from the following course electives (List A):

-Complete four 1 credit point units from the following list:
+Complete three 1 credit point units from the following course electives (List B):

 1400610461 - Cloud (online), Commonwealth Supported Place (HECS)